our-ark/.github/docs/world-model.md

 * Knowledge
 * Goals
 * Planning
+* Research
+* Reasoning
 * Coordination
+* Continuous execution

 Agent strengths include:

 * Persistence
 * Scale
 * Recall
+* Parallelism
+* Searchability
-* Continuous execution
+* Continuous availability
+* Long-context reasoning

+Agents extend cognition beyond human biological limits.

+They do not replace human judgment.

+They expand what human judgment can reach.

 ---

 ## Digital World

-The bridge connecting physical and cognitive worlds.
+The digital world connects the physical world and the cognitive world.

+It is where cognition becomes externalized, stored, shared, and executed.

 Examples: